MicrosoftDocs/win32/desktop-src/search/-search-sample-propertyedit.md

 ---
-Description: 'The PropertyEdit code sample demonstrates how to convert the canonical property name to a PROPERTYKEY, set the value of the property store to that of the item, and write the data back to the file stream.' ms.assetid: '5918b4f6-6b6f-4229-8f29-1c41f80b3b02'
+Description: The PropertyEdit code sample demonstrates how to convert the canonical property name to a PROPERTYKEY, set the value of the property store to that of the item, and write the data back to the file stream. ms.assetid: 5918b4f6-6b6f-4229-8f29-1c41f80b3b02
 title: PropertyEdit
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PropertyEdit